Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 To learn more about Grafana's features, feel free to visit their [documentation portal](https://grafana.com/docs/).

 ## Monitor with Streamlit
-Duration: 15
+Duration: 10

 For developers with Python skills, they might want to quickly develop a custom monitoring dashboard of their own.
 Streamlit will be a great tool for this use case as it is open-source and can use all the supported Python graphic libraries to build sleek dashboards.

-Here we are going to containerize a Streamlit script that retrieves real-time flight data from Snowflake and visualize them in a similar fashion as Grafana.
+Here we are going to containerize a Streamlit Python app that retrieves real-time flight data from Snowflake and visualize them in a similar fashion as Grafana.
 The container is orchestrated by Amazon ECS and front-ended by an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).

 First click [here](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=EcsStreamlit&templateURL=https://snowflake-corp-se-workshop.s3.us-west-1.amazonaws.com/VHOL_AMG_Streamlit_Streaming/ecs-alb.json) to deploy the environment with Cloudformation.
 Click `Next`.

 In the next page, pick a stack name and ECS cluster name of your choice, pick the VPC and Subnets where you want to deploy the ECS cluster.
-For Snowflake parameters, use the default ones (already filled in) from the [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) workshop if you have not changed them.
+For Snowflake parameters, use the default ones (already filled in), the Snowflake password should be `Test1234567` from the [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) workshop if you have not changed them.
 For `SnowflakeAccount`, run the following command in your Snowflake cluster to get the `Account Identifier`:

 ```